mosip/id-authentication/docs/design/authentication/OTP_Auth_Request_REST_Service.md

 Below are the proxy implementations used in ID-Authentication:
 - ***MISP verification*** - Mocked the verification of MISP based on the using mocked *License Key*.
 - ***Partner verification*** - Mocked the verification of Partner based on Mocked *Policy* for the partner which provides the information on whether the OTP Authentication request is allowed.
-- ***MOSIP public key for encrypting Request block*** - The public key used for decrypting the request would be published in Partner Management Service, which is currently mocked using referenceID **"PARTNER"**, and the same should be used while encrypting the request.
+- ***MOSIP public key for encrypting Request block*** - The private key used for decrypting the request would be maintained in Partner Management Service, which is currently mocked using reference ID **PARTNER** and application ID **IDA**, and public key of the same should be used while encrypting the request.
 - ***keyIndex*** - No validation has been added for keyIndex which is present in the Authentication Request.
 This will be part of V2 implementation when Kernel Crypto would accept keyIndex based key validation.
-- ***Digital Signature*** - Any digital signature added in the Authentication request is currently not validated.
+- ***Digital Signature in request*** - Any digital signature added in the Auth request is not currently validated .
+- ***Digital Signature in response*** - The Auth response is digitally signed using the MOSIP private key with reference ID **SIGN** and application ID **KERNEL**, and public key of the same should be used to verify the signature.